 Prescription and Veterinary Medicine Disposal

-Unused, unwanted or expired medication including veterinary medications are potentially harmful to animals, people, or the environment and must be carefully disposed of to ensure others do not find and use the medication.
-In addition, proper disposal will minimize the potential adverse environmental effects to water resources, as well as domestic animals and wildlife, which may occur if these medications are incorrectly disposed.
-Here are some of your disposal options:
+Unused, unwanted, or expired medicines including veterinary medicines are potentially harmful to animals, people, or the environment and must be safely disposed of to ensure others do not find and use the medication.
+Below are options for safe disposal: